hermesjpappas/calculator/README.md

 <p>C or Delete to clear, Backspace for correcting smaller errors.</p>
 <p>Enter for =.
 Use your numpad or regular numbers/operators.</p>
 <p>NOTE: CALC9000+ rounds results down to three decimal points for simplicity.</p>

+## Issues:
+Keyboard input currently misbehaves with Firefox.
+This can probably be resolved by using a framework instead of the current vanilla JS.
+Probably works best for resolutions higher than 1080p.